vladi-rh/rhoai-genaiops-lab-instructions/docs/2-linguistics/1-prompt-engineering.md

 Together, they guide the model’s behavior and shape its response.

-## 🎯 Why Prompt Engineering Matters for RDU’s Canopy AI
+## 🎯 Why Prompt Engineering Matters for RDU’s Canopy

-At Redwood Digital University, we’re building **Canopy AI**, a platform designed to adapt to diverse student needs and teaching styles.
-That means our LLMs must be **fine-tuned not just at the model level—but also at the prompt level.**
+At Redwood Digital University, we’re building **Canopy**, a platform designed to adapt to diverse student needs and teaching styles.
+That means that we not only need a good LLM, but also need to refine our prompts.

 With effective prompts, we can: